 In it, you play as a young boy who sets off for adventure with his half-bird-half-mammal companion named Trico.

-Together, the two must make clever use of size differences to overcome platforming obstacles and solve puzzles.
+Together, both of them must use size differences intelligently to conquer platforming challenges and unravel puzzles.

 The bond the duo share is quite wholesome and feels reminiscent of the cat and robot B12 in Stray.